 Policies Description Roadway N etwork Policies 5.8.2-P9 Require all new development to provide streets and sidewalks that meet City goals and standards, including new development in employment areas.
 5.8.3-P8 Require new development to include transit stop amenities, such as pedestrian pathways to stops, benches, traveler information and shelters.
 5.8.3-P9 Require new development to incorporate reduced on-site parking and provide enhanced amenities, such as pedestrian links, benches and lighting, in order to encourage transit use and increase access to transit services.
 Bicycle and Pedestrian Network Policies 5.8.4-P6 Require new development to connect individual sites with existing and planned bicycle and pedestrian facilities, as well as with on-site and neighborhood amenities/services, to promote alternate modes of transportation.
 5.8.4-P7 Require new development to provide sidewalks, street trees and lighting on both sides of all streets in accordance with City standards, including new developments in employment areas.
 5.8.4-P8 Require new development and public facilities to provide improvements, such as sidewalks, landscaping and bicycling facilities, to promote pedestrian and bicycle use.
 5.8.4-P9 Encourage pedestrian- and bicycle-oriented amenities, such as bicycle racks, benches, signalized mid-block crosswalks, and bus benches or enclosures.
 5.8.4-P13 Promote pedestrian and bicycle safety through "best practices" or design guidelines for sidewalks, bicycle facilities, landscape strips and other buffers, as well as crosswalk design and placement.
-Transportat ion Demand Management Policies 5.8.5-P1 Require new development and City employees to implement transportation demand management programs that can include site-design measures, including preferred carpool and vanpool parking, enhanced pedestrian access, bicycle storage and recreational facilities.
-El Camino l Real Focus Area 5.4.1-P16 Facilitate the implementation of streetscape improvements consistent with those illustrations in
+Transportati ion Demand Management Policies 5.8.5-P1 Require new development and City employees to implement transportation demand management programs that can include site-design measures, including preferred carpool and vanpool parking, enhanced pedestrian access, bicycle storage and recreational facilities.
+El Camino I Real Focus Area 5 4 1 D1C